CSI Volume Cloning

 This document describes the concept of cloning existing CSI Volumes in Kubernetes.
 Familiarity with Volumes is suggested.

-dataSource field to indicate a user would like to clone a VolumeA directory containing data, accessible to the containers in a pod.
+dataSource field to indicate a user would like to clone a Volume.

 A Clone is defined as a duplicate of an existing Kubernetes Volume that can be consumed as any standard Volume would be.
 The only difference is that upon provisioning, rather than creating a "new" empty Volume, the back end device creates an exact duplicate of the specified Volume.

-The implementation of cloning, from the perspective of the Kubernetes API simply adds the ability to specify an existing unbound PVC as a dataSource during new pvc creation.
+The implementation of cloning, from the perspective of the Kubernetes API, adds the ability to specify an existing PVC as a dataSource during new PVC creation.
+The source PVC must be bound and available (not in use).

 Users need to be aware of the following when using this feature: